 (c) I've given up on keeping my resolution.

 (d) I gave up making resolutions a long time ago because they always fail.

 But that doesn't mean it isn't worth aiming for change.
-It's only the third week of the year.
+It's only the first month of the year.
 We have a whole year ahead of us to practice.
 To practice

 being more patient, practice pausing before we rush in, practice empathizing when our child expresses inconvenient feelings.